cybertec-postgresql/pg_show_plans/README.md

 postgresql=#
 ```

-To get the query plans along with relevant information...
+To get the query plans along with relevant information:

 ```
 testdb=# SELECT * FROM pg_show_plans;